stat545ubc-2021/mini-data-analysis-EL/datateachr-analysis.md

       select(`Cancer Type`) %>%
       as_vector()

+    #we then use the vector of the top 4 most common cancer types to filter the entire dataset
     msk_most_common <- msk %>% filter(`Cancer Type` %in% most_common_cancer_types)

 **Exercise 2** Plot of the density of `DNA Input`

+    #To plot a single continuous variable, only the x aesthetic needs to be specified.
+It is plotted on a log scale to get a better sense of the distribution of the variable.
     msk_most_common %>% ggplot(aes(x = `Mutation Count`)) +
       geom_density(aes(fill = `Cancer Type`), alpha = 0.3) +
       scale_x_log10() +